trebco/treb/translation.md

 probably (mostly) contained in grid/embed, but we need to look at other libs to see if they include any messages.

+ [adding]

+ f.
+Error codes

+(f) has some additional implications when it comes to rendering, because (unlike formulas) errors are displayed as function results.